-It is not just the government, including municipalities, that are in charge of day care facilities, which contribute to better family policy.
+Municipalities are in charge of day care facilities which may be either public institutions or private.
+These facilities contribute to better family policy.
 Social parties and business play a role too.

 The great majority of children attend day care facilities in Denmark.
 In 2010, 78% of 0-2 year old children were in day care, putting Denmark on a clear first place among OECD countries, well ahead of Sweden with 51%.
 Ninety percent of children aged 3-5 attended some kind of preschool institution, which put Denmark in 11th place among OECD countries in this category.
-There is a user payment (means tested) for day care, but the system is tax subsidized.
+There is a user payment (means tested) for day care, but it does not cover the full cost, and the system is thus tax subsidized.
 Danes regard day care and preschool facilities as an indispensable public service.
 There has been a large increase in the number of preschools in recent years.